TheWhyofFry/sars-cov-2-haplo/README.md

 ## Pipeline process:

 1. Split BAMs into individual gene bams
+	- Genes with coverage < 50% will be removed from subsequent analysis.
+This "fixes" the CliqueSNV error where the gene coverage is too sparse
 2. Downsample the BAMs by _depth_.
 Rather than using a proportional downsample as one can do with `samtools` and others, there is rather an upper limit of the depth of the BAMs.
 This downsampling/depth clipping expidites the haplotype calling process.
 3. Haplotype imputation with CliqueSNV.
 CliqueSNV is a rather new tool and as of writing still in the process of peer-review.
 Nevertheless, it has been independently evaluated.
 	- Side note: Any gene with a too-small coverage will be excluded from subsequent steps